polkadot-developers/substrate-docs/README.md

 We configured a [Github workflow](../.github/workflows/check-links.yml) to build the Gatsby site in production as a docker image and push it to Docker hub at [`jimmychu0807/substrate-docs`](https://hub.docker.com/repository/docker/jimmychu0807/substrate-docs).
-The image is then launched as a service in the next CI/CD job. `checklinks:v3` is run against the running gatsby site in the docker container to check all links.
+The image is then launched as a service in the next CI/CD job. `checklinks` is run against the running gatsby site in the docker container to check all links.

 ## Security